 If a student receives a Tuition Remission Fee Waiver, a Tuition Exchange Scholarship, or a Post 9/11 Yellow Ribbon Benefits, all Lycoming funded scholarships and awards become honorary.
-That is, the monetary value of the Lycoming scholarships and awards become zero.
+That is, the monetary value of the Lycoming scholarships and awards becomes zero.

 Students receiving a Trustee, Faculty, Departmental or other Lycoming Scholarship may add only one additional Lycoming-funded scholarship to their financial package.
 Examples of funded Lycoming scholarships include the Pennsylvania Free Enterprise Week (PFEW) scholarship, and talent awards in music, theatre, art, creative writing and digital media communication.